 Also, support the State Park at Black Rock Mill on parking restrictions.

 Weverton RR Crossing

 This is the lower take-out in Maryland for boaters running the Needles section of the Potomac and the Staircase section of the Shenandoah past Harpers Ferry.
 In early Feb, 2018, soon after a meeting of stakeholders, CCA, which was not present, heard that the CSX RR had put up signs warning boaters and hikers that the RR had declared Weverton to be a “private crossing.”
-At the same time CSX removed the white posts that informed its engineers to sound warning blasts as their trains approached the crossing.
-This crossing is used by 20,000 people each year, including users of the Appalachian Trail, which crosses there.
-CCA and a number of other organizations are working hard on how to effectively counter this move, which has the potential to drastically cut access to one of the most beloved intermediate paddles in our area.
+And CSX removed the white posts telling its engineers to sound warning blasts in approaching the crossing.
+This crossing is used by 20,000 people each year, including users of the Appalachian Trail.
+CCA and other organizations are working hard to counter this, which could drastically cut access to a beloved intermediate paddle.

 Weverton Rail Crossing Feasibility Study

 David Cottingham - Comments on Weverton Feasibility Study

 Other parts of the Harpers Ferry access pie include:Sandy Hook MD.
 Millville, WV, Bakerton WV, Wayside Landing & Parking, VA, Beach access at Harpers Ferry itself, and a portage route around the dam upstream of Millville on the Shenandoah.